 maartje.demeulder@hu.nl

-Annelies Kusters is Associate Professor in Sign Language and Intercultural Research at Heriot-Watt University, Edinburgh.
-She currently leads a deaf research team focusing on intersectionality and translanguaging in the context of international deaf mobilities, called MobileDeaf.
+Annelies Kusters is Professor of Sociolinguistics at Heriot-Watt University, Edinburgh.
+Between 2017 and 2023, she led a deaf research team focusing on intersectionality and translanguaging in the context of international deaf mobilities, called MobileDeaf.
 She specialises in Deaf Studies, human geography, applied linguistics, and social anthropology.
 Her secret to deal with academic multitasking is her bullet journal, and her dream is to have a large vegetable garden one day!

 a.kusters@hw.ac.uk